 But if you really want to goggle at the price tags and pet sleek two-wheeled works of art

-that you can never hope to own, you can always visit Tay Cycle for Giant bikes.
+that you can never hope to own, you can always visit Tay Junction for Giant bikes.

 German manufacturer Canyon bikes is another extremely hot brand that Singaporeans are absolutely ga-ga over.
 What’s even crazier is that you can only buy them online, and every purchase is customised to your body type and measurements.